Rent vs Buy?

 - it’s reported that relatives are helping 50% of homeowners pay their mortgages (bank of mom and dad)

-So there’s lots to think about regarding buying vs renting.
+So there’s lots to think about regarding renting vs buying.
 Most renters stick with a condo or apartment which offers more carefree convenience financially and in living.
 They could put it off a few more years until they have the resources to manage it more easily.
 Some say, don’t buy at all.
 Prices are too high.

 Buy Vs Rent Comparison

-A big part of the analysis depends on your down payment, price of the house, interest rate trends, and mortgage restrictions.
-In a lower cost housing market such as Detroit, Philadelphia, or Tampa, buying vs selling calculator might favor buying.
+A big part of the analysis depends on your down payment, taxes and fees, price of the house, mortgage interest rates, and mortgage restrictions.
+In a lower cost housing market such as Detroit, Philadelphia or Tampa, buying vs selling calculator might favor buying.
 Check the latest rental market report and consider which cities have rent prices out of control.
 These cities likely have fast rising home prices too.

 Down payment: $100,000